NHSDigital/dtos-analyse-data-science/projects/synthetic_bsselect_data/README.md

 ### Calculate Metrics

-Open the metric_test notebook and run the analysis required:
+Open the metric_test notebook and run the analysis required (loading the relevant generated dataset from output_data).
+Metrics are calculated in 2 stages:

+1. Enrich tables: enrich_tables.py takes the joined episodes and subject data and adds helper columns used to calculate metrics.
+This enables simpler and faster calculation at when interacting with the dashboard.
+2. Calculate metrics: calculate_metrics.py allows metrics (currently uptake and round length) to be calculated over the dataset once the enrich_tables code has been run.
+These metrics can be calculated over specified date ranges and aggregations (eg BSO, GP).

 ## Project Structure